 Despite being wary of an incumbent apocalypse, complete with zombies and everything, it won’t be folly to state that the west, especially the Americans have always been obsessed with zombies.
 Somehow, these brain-eating vicious undead creatures are darkly delightful to watch.
 Notably, the first zombie movies started cropping up as early as the advent of science fiction and fantasy movies.

 With the immense success of movies like ‘World War Z’, we have seen a definite spurt in the number of zombie movies releasing every year.
 ‘Warm Bodies’ and ‘Zombieland’ are other examples of good, successful zombie movies.
-With actors like Will Smith, Brad Pitt, et al appearing in mainstream zombie movies, such films are no longer remain ignored.
-Good apocalypse films, especially involving zombies, are always a good Sunday watch.
+With actors like Will Smith, Brad Pitt, et al appearing in mainstream zombie movies, such films no longer remain ignored.
+Good apocalypse films, especially involving zombies, are always a great Sunday watch.
 Netflix, however, has a limited number of watchable zombie movies, which might come as a surprise to you, still, they could be watched if you like a good mix of humor, horror, and thrill.
 Here is the list of some really good zombie movies on Netflix.
 You can also watch many of these new zombie movies on Amazon Prime or Hulu.

 13. Day of the Dead: Bloodline (2018)